dhrunal13/dhrunal13.github.io/index.md

 # Hobbies

-Outside of work, I enjoy stand-up comedy, road trips, writing, and learning languages.
-I also love creating mini passion projects — like a newsletter i send out to my friends back home once a month
+Outside of work, I enjoy stand-up comedy, road trips, and working out.
+I often go through mini crises about not having enough hobbies and do something spontaneous occasionally, like running a half-marathon with just three weeks of preparation, only to never run again afterward.
 ---

 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>